-Important things you should keep in mind abou t these benefits: • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary.
-In this Section, unlike Sections 5(a) and 5(b), the calendar year deductible applies to only a few benefits.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - In this Section, unlike Sections 5(a) and 5(b), the calendar year deductible applies to only a few benefits.
 We added "(calendar year deductible applies)".
-The calendar year deductible is: \$250 per person (\$500 per family) under both High Option and Standard Option. • The non-PPO benefits are the regular benefits of provider.
-When no PPO provider is available, no when you use a PPO Be sure to read Section 4, Your costs for covered services for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. • The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
-Any costs associated with the professional charge (i.e., physicians, etc.) are in Sections 5(a) or (b). • YOU MUST GET PRECERTIFICATION OF HOSPITAL STAYS; FAILURE TO DO SO WILL RESULT IN A MINIMUM \$500 PENALTY.
+The calendar year deductible is: \$250 per person (\$500 per family) under both High Option and Standard Option. - The non-PPO benefits are the regular benefits of this Plan.
+PPO benefits apply only when you use a PPO provider.
+When no PPO provider is available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
+Any costs associated with the professional charge (i.e., physicians, etc.) are in Sections 5(a) or (b). - YOU MUST GET PRECERTIFICATION FOR HOSPITAL STAYS; FAILURE TO DO SO WILL RESULT IN A MINIMUM \$500 PENALTY.
 Please refer to the precertification information shown in Section 3 to be sure which services require precertification.

-Benefit Description You Note: The calendar year deductible applies ONL Inpatie nt hospital High Option Standard Option Room a and board, such as PPO: Nothing after a \$200 PPO: Nothing after a \$200 • ward d, semiprivate, or intensive care accommodations; copayment per confinement copayment per confinement • eral nursing care; and ls and special diets.
-Non-PPO: \$300 copayment per confinement and 30% of the Plan allowance Non-PPO: \$300 copayment per confinement and 30% of the Plan allowance isolated hospita If the h We only cover a private room when you must be d to prevent contagion.
-Otherwise, we will pay the al's average charge for semiprivate accommodations. hospital only has private rooms, we base our Note: A confinement is defined in Section 10, page 69.
-Note: A confinement is defined in Section 10, page 69. paymen nt on the lowest rate for a private room.
-Note: V prorate When the non-PPO hospital bills a flat rate, we the charges to determine how to pay them, as s: 30% room and board and 70% other charges.
-Note: V prorate follows When the non-PPO hospital bills a flat rate, we the charges to determine how to pay them, as PPO: 10% of the Plan allowance PPO: Nothing Note: V prorate follows Other h When the non-PPO hospital bills a flat rate, we e the charges to determine how to pay them, as s: 30% room and board and 70% other charges. hospital services and supplies, such as: rating, recovery, maternity, and other treatment PPO: 10% of the Plan allowance Non-PPO: 30% of the Plan allowance PPO: Nothing Non-PPO: 30% of the Plan allowance Note: V prorate follows Other h • Oper room When the non-PPO hospital bills a flat rate, we e the charges to determine how to pay them, as s: 30% room and board and 70% other charges. hospital services and supplies, such as: rating, recovery, maternity, and other treatment Non-PPO: 30% of the Plan allowance Non-PPO: 30% of the Plan allowance Note: V prorate follows Other h • Oper room • Prese When the non-PPO hospital bills a flat rate, we e the charges to determine how to pay them, as s: 30% room and board and 70% other charges. hospital services and supplies, such as: rating, recovery, maternity, and other treatment ns Non-PPO: 30% of the Plan allowance Note: If you use a PPO facility, Non-PPO: 30% of the Plan Note: V prorate follows Other I • Oper room • Prese • Diag When the non-PPO hospital bills a flat rate, we e the charges to determine how to pay them, as s: 30% room and board and 70% other charges. hospital services and supplies, such as: rating, recovery, maternity, and other treatment ns cribed drugs and medicines Non-PPO: 30% of the Plan allowance Note: If you use a PPO facility, we pay PPO benefits if you receive treatment from a Non-PPO: 30% of the Plan allowance Note: If you use a PPO facility, we pay PPO benefits if you receive treatment from a Note: V prorate follows Other H • Oper room • Press • Diag • Bloo When the non-PPO hospital bills a flat rate, we e the charges to determine how to pay them, as s: 30% room and board and 70% other charges. hospital services and supplies, such as: rating, recovery, maternity, and other treatment ns cribed drugs and medicines gnostic laboratory tests and X-rays Non-PPO: 30% of the Plan allowance Note: If you use a PPO facility, we pay PPO benefits if you Non-PPO: 30% of the Plan allowance Note: If you use a PPO facility, we pay PPO benefits if you
+Benefit Description You Pav Note: The calendar year deductible applies ONL V Inpatient hospital High Option Standard Option Room and board, such as • ward, semiprivate, or intensive care accommodations; • general nursing care; and • meals and special diets.
+Note: We only cover a private room when you must be isolated to prevent contagion.
+Otherwise, we will pay the hospital's average charge for semiprivate accommodations.
+If the hospital only has private rooms, we base our payment on the lowest rate for a private room.
+PPO: Nothing after a \$200 copayment per confinement Non-PPO: \$300 copayment per confinement and 30% of the Plan allowance Note: A confinement is defined in Section 10, page 71.
+PPO: Nothing after a \$200 copayment per confinement Non-PPO: \$300 copayment per confinement and 30% of the Plan allowance Note: A confinement is defined in Section 10, page 71.
+Note: When the non-PPO hospital bills a flat rate, we prorate the charges to determine how to pay them, as follows: 30% room and board and 70% other charges.
+DDO 1007 C/L DL II DDO M d.
+Other hospital services and supplies, such as: Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medicines Diagnostic laboratory tests and X-rays Blood or blood plasma, if not donated or replaced Dressings, splints, casts, and sterile tray services PPO: 10% of the Plan allowance Non-PPO: 30% of the Plan allowance Note: If you use a PPO facility, we pay PPO benefits if you receive treatment from a radiologist, pathologist, or anesthesiologist who is not a PPO: Nothing Non-PPO: 30% of the Plan allowance Note: If you use a PPO facility, we pay PPO benefits if you receive treatment from a radiologist, pathologist, or anesthesiologist who is not a Medical supplies and equipment, including oxygenAnesthetics PPO provider.
+PPO provider.